Edgar Froese, Klaus Schulze, Conrad Schnitzler, Jimmy Jackson, Thomas Keyserling

 In autumn/winter of 1969 Edgar Froese, founder of Tangerine Dream, met Klaus Schulze and Conrad Schnitzler.
 This trio formed the line-up of Tangerine Dream to record the debut album Electronic Meditation.
 The band was supported by two other musicians: Jimmy Jackson (organ) and Thomas Keyserling (flute), but both were mysteriously left out of the credits of the original album.

-In 1987 the album was released on CD for the first time.
-While the USA release featured the reworked original cover artwork, the UK release had a total different cover design, originating from the boxed set In The Beginning.
 Nine years later, in 1996, the CD was re-released again.
 For this release the music was digitally remastered from the original tapes, and the cover artwork was very similar to the original LP cover.
 The CD booklet features sleeve notes taken from the book "Krautrocksampler" by Julian Cope.

 In 2004 the album was re-released in Japan with a cardboard sleeve featuring the exact replica of the original LP sleeves, including the balloon insert.

-In early April 2012 the British Esoteric Records re-released Electronic Meditation as part of a re-issue of the TD back catalog of the Pink and Blue Years.
+In early April 2012 the British Esoteric Records re-released Electronic Meditation as part of a re-issue of the TD back catalogue of the Pink and Blue Years.
 Like all other re-releases of the Esoteric series, the disc comes nicely packaged with a 16-page booklet, featuring the original artwork, credits, numerous photos and a very well-written essay by Andy King.
 Unlike some other re-releases of this series it comes without any bonus track.

 Exclusively for the Record Store Day (on April 21st, 2012) Esoteric released two limited edition vinyl items -- available from local independent record shops in the UK on that day only.
 Besides a 7" re-release of Ultima Thule an LP of Electronic Meditation was issued, which comes with an exclusive full colour inner sleeve.
 It features the same essay as on the CD release, but with a different design and some extra photos.
 The album is limited to 1,000 copies worldwide and dedicated to Conrad Schnitzler who had passed away in 2011.